artkonekt/appshell/docs/acl.md

 config(['konekt.app_shell.acl.aliases.master products' => 'products']);
 ```

-The proper format is to use the plural variant for both the alias and the target, but
+The proper format is to use the plural variant of resource names for both the
-if you pass singular resource names, the library will convert them.
+alias and the target, but if you pass singular resource names, the library will
+convert them.

 ## Creating CRUD with ACL